 Increasingly, producers, agents and managers are becoming disinclined to read entire screenplays.
 They are initially interested in reading a synopsis ranging from one paragraph to a few pages.
 What do you include?

-Much like a treatment, it summarizes the theme, character and plot of your screenplay in narrative form.
+- Much like a treatment, a synopsis summarizes the theme, character and plot of your screenplay in narrative form.

 - A synopsis should summarize all three acts of your story.
 It should reveal story and character in a visual rather than prosaic manner.

 - Jump into the first act.
 Start with the character, central theme and conflict.

 - State the genre and emotional landscape.
 This creates an audience expectation.

 - You don’t have room for an exhaustive scene breakdown.
 Write from memory so you only write the key scenes.

 - Include set pieces and plot twists.